potassco/benchmark-set-selection-tool/README.md

-# setselector
+# Benchmark Set Selection Tool

-A tool to sample a benchmark set from a larger base set (or distribution) comprising a large variety of instances.
+A tool for sampling a benchmark set from a larger base set or distribution containing a wide variety of instances.

 ## Installation